nick-kanakis/effective-java-in-a-nutshell/README.md

    Also include in each subclass the appropriate implementation of each abstract method in the root class.

-### Item 24: Favor static member classes over nonstatic
+### Item 24: Favor static member classes over non-static

-Differences between static and non static nested classes:
+**Differences between static and non static nested classes:**

 A non-static nested class has full access to the members of the class within which it is nested.
 A static nested class does not have a reference to a nesting instance,